logmannn/Rails-Authentication-Independent-Project/README.md

 <!-- add a paragraph to your README that describes how you incorporated and highlighted your strengths on your portfolio site.-->

+## Strengths
+<p>As I was running out of time I added my strengths to my portfolio site using a seed file.
+Unfortunately the text is not currently being added as html so it doesn't have the best appearance.</p>

 ## User stories
 * As a 'role', I want feature', so that 'benefit'.